gtrrz-victor/tdd-string-calculator/README.md

 1. The method can take up to two numbers, separated by commas, and will return their sum as a result.
 So the inputs can be: “”, “1”, “1,2”.
 For an empty string, it will return 0.

 1. Allow the add method to handle an unknown number of arguments

+1. Allow the add method to handle newlines as separators, instead of comas

+    “1,2\n3” should return “6”
+    “2,\n3” is invalid, but no need to clarify it with the program